 Because they take into account the distributions of all children under a node, Cserna backups will make the correct decision in Figure 1, moving to B_2 because of the high chance of a low value among the $x_5, ..., x_8$ rather than to B_1 toward the frontier node with minimum f.
-In other words, the expected value of a Cserna backup can be lower than the expected value of the best child distribution, which can lead to different action selection than Bellman backups.
+In other words, because the expected minimum can be lower than the minimum of the expectations, the expected value of a Cserna backup can be lower than the expected value of the best child distribution, which can lead to different action selection than Bellman backups.

 Cserna backups assume that, by the time we reach a node, the true value of every child will be available, so that we can choose the minimum cost child.
-However, in the case of realtime search, this assumption only holds if the lookahead is large enough to exhaust the remaining reachable state space on the next iteration.
+However, in the case of real-time search, this assumption only holds if the lookahead is large enough to exhaust the remaining reachable state space on the next iteration.
 Otherwise, Cserna backups will be optimistic about a node's value.